Stop Worrying, Start Building: A Midlife Guide to Retirement Confidence

 - Maximize your 401(k): Try to contribute 15% of your income if possible.
 If there is a company match, contribute the maximum.

 - Open a Roth IRA: Tax-free growth can give you more flexibility in retirement.
-Consider putting more of your contributions here – when you get into your 70s the withdrawals from regular 401(k)s are taxable, and can be substantial.
+Consider putting more of your contributions here – when you get into your 70s the withdrawals you are required to take from regular IRAs and 401(k)s are taxable, and can be substantial.

 - Automate savings: Set it and forget it, so you’re not tempted to skip months.
 If you get a raise, add some of that to your savings.